 - Don’t panic, but don’t ignore the bite.

-- Wash the wound thoroughly and vigorously with soap and lots of water.
+- Wash the wound thoroughly with soap and water.

-- If possible, capture the animal under a large box or at least try to identify it before it runs away.
+- If possible, capture the animal or at least try to identify it before it runs away.
 Don’t try to pick the animal up.
-If the animal cannot be caught and it must be killed to prevent its escape, don’t damage the head.
+If the animal cannot be confined or if the animal must be killed to prevent or end the encounter, try not to damage the head of the animal.
 The brain will be needed to test for rabies.

 - Depending on the severity of the bite, immediately contact your physician and then our department.
 The information needed is as follows: name, address, and phone number of animal owner, date of bite, victim’s name, victim’s address, victim’s phone number, and location of the bite on the body.